SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 As the foundation of a nowcast model, the DFM aims to find a concise set of latent factors that drive a significant portion of the variation across a wide array of observed economic indicators.
 What set the DFM apart as "dynamic" is that it jointly model and estimate both the observed economic indicators and the transition dynamics of the latent factors.

-In the nowcast model, all economic indicators are modeled at their highest frequency.
+In the nowcasting model, all economic indicators are modeled at their highest frequency.
 The observed economic indicators, denoted as $$y_t$$, are governed by a small set of latent factors, denoted as $$f_t$$.
 Each latent factor represents a specific aspect of the economy.

 A typical DFM representation of nocasting model is as follows. $$\Lambda$$ is the loading matrix that determines how each economic indicator is impacted by the latent factors and matrix $$A_p$$ governs the evolution of the latent factors themselves.
 The dynamics of the latent factors and the idiosyncratic components $$\epsilon_t$$ are captured via vector autoregressive process (VAR).